UnhingedTinyDevs/Tools/PointSampler/Spawner/README.md

 # Spawner
-The spawner makes use of the [PointSampler](../README.md) to generate a collection of points that it can scan and spawn different [SpawnItem]() provided.
+The spawner makes use of the [PointSampler](../README.md) to generate a collection of points that it can scan and spawn the different [SpawnItem]() provided.
 Using the spawner you can configure it to care about the following things when attempting to spawn:

 - Collision Layers
 - Naviagation Layers
 - Player Avoidance

-The spawner is highly configurable in the editor and if that is not enough you can extend the script but make sure you mark it with `@tool`
+The spawner is highly configurable in the editor and if that is not enough you can extend the script but make sure you mark it with `@tool`so that all the child nodes will be updated in editor for that in editor feedback.

 ## Table of contents